DSC_0218-006.JPG

 Háifoss, Granni & Hjálparfoss - the beautiful Waterfalls in Fossá River in Iceland

-In this travel-blog I am going to show you the majestic Háifoss - Tall Falls, the third highest waterfall in Iceland, not counting the waterfalls in Morsárjökull glacier.
-Háifoss, which is 122 meters high is situated in Fossá river, which is a spring water tributary of the glacial river Þjórsá, Iceland's longest river.
-Here we find ourselves upcountry in South Iceland, on the very edge of the highland of Iceland.
-Top photo: Háifoss and Granni waterfalls Háifoss Another beautiful waterfall, Granni (Neighbour), is almost next to Háifoss, and this pair of waterfalls make for one of the m
+In this travel blog, I am going to show you the majestic Háifoss - Tall Falls, the third-highest waterfall in Iceland, not counting the waterfalls in Morsárjökull glacier.
+Háifoss, which is 122 meters high, is situated in the Fossá river, which is a spring water tributary of the glacial river Þjórsá, Iceland's longest river.
+Here we find ourselves upcountry in South Iceland, on the very edge of Iceland's highland.
+Top photo: Háifoss and Granni waterfalls Háifoss Another beautiful waterfall, Granni (Neighbour), is almost next to Háifoss, and this pair of waterfalls makes for one of the

 The majestic Þverá Turf House in North Iceland - closed to Visitors